Brandon Marshall: Seattle Seahawks

 Marshall signed a one-year contract with the Seattle Seahawks worth up to $2 million with incentives on May 29, 2018.

 In Week 1, Marshall caught a touchdown from quarterback Russell Wilson in a loss to the Denver Broncos.
 This would prove to be the last touchdown of his career.
 After playing in seven games, he was released by the Seahawks.

 New Orleans Saints

 Marshall was signed by the New Orleans Saints on November 12, 2018.
-He was released on December 13, 2018, after not appearing in any games.
+He was released by New Orleans on December 13, after not appearing in any games.